 Release Date: 2014

-A DOCDAYS Productions film in co-production with Balabusta (Poland) and RBB/MDR for ARD.
-With support by The Foundation for Polish-German Cooperation and Polski Instytut Sztuki Filmowej.
+A production of DOCDAYS and Balabusta in co-production with rbb/mdr for ARD.
+With support by the Foundation for Polish-German Cooperation and the Polski Instytut Sztuki Filmowej.